 The United Kingdom Rocketry Association (UKRA) represents high power, mid power, model and amateur/experimental rocketry in the United Kingdom.
 UKRA is also the specialist body to the BMFA with responsibilities for High Power Rocketry.

 UKRA liaises with government bodies on behalf of UK rocketeers and, through it's certification programme and network of Range Safety Officers, ensures safe launches.
-It also provides, through the BMFA, 3rd party liability insurance of up to £5 million.
+UKRA member flights are insured directly with the BMFA, full details of the insurance including how to apply to be a member may be found here.
+Members of local rocketry clubs should apply for BMFA membership, and hence insurance, through their normal club membership process.

 Since the formation of UKRA in 1996, UKRA has produced documentation to attain Third Party Insurance through the BMFA, up to and including commercially available M-class rocket motors (these are motors of up to 10,000 Newton seconds total impulse).
 Individual insurance is subject to UKRA members attaining the relevant certification level.